Term vs. whole life insurance: Which is right for you?

 Key differences between term and whole life insurance

-The most significant difference between the two types of policies is that while both pay a death benefit to your beneficiaries, term life only covers you for a set period, while whole life offers permanent (lifelong) coverage as long as premiums are paid.
+There are several significant differences between term and whole life insurance.
+The most significant is that while both pay a death benefit to your beneficiaries, term life only covers you for a set period.
+In contrast, whole life offers permanent (lifelong) coverage as long as you pay premiums.
 Plus, whole life features a cash value component that accumulates funds over time.

 Policy feature | Term life insurance | Whole life insurance |